cesmix-mit/PotentialLearning.jl/README.md

 end
 iap, res = hyperlearn!(model, pars, conf_train; loss = custom_loss);
 ```
-2) Export optimal hyper-parameter values to your molecular dynamic workflow.
+2) Export optimal values to your molecular dynamic workflow.

 See example [here](https://cesmix-mit.github.io/PotentialLearning.jl/dev/generated/Opt-ACE-aHfO2/fit-opt-ace-ahfo2/).

+The interatomic potential models are compatible with the flexible interfaces of our sister package [InteratomicPotentials.jl](https://github.com/cesmix-mit/InteratomicPotentials.jl).
+In particular, we are interested in maintaining compatibility with the ACE model of [ACESuit](https://github.com/ACEsuit) as well as integrating potentials based on [LAMMPS](https://www.lammps.org/) such as [ML-POD](https://docs.lammps.org/Packages_details.html#pkg-ml-pod) and [ML-PACE](https://docs.lammps.org/Packages_details.html#ml-pace-package).

 **Acknowledgment:** Center for the Exascale Simulation of Materials in Extreme Environments ([CESMIX](https://computing.mit.edu/cesmix/)).
 Massachusetts Institute of Technology (MIT).